chloemonty/GEOL0069_Week4/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The task for the week 4 assignment in GEOL0069 Artificial Intelligence for Earth Observation is to use unsupervised learning methods for altimetry classification and in particular, distinguishing between sea ice and leads in Sentinel-3 altimetry datasets.
-The week4_assignment.ipynb notebook builds on the notebook called Chapter1_Unsupervised_Learning_Methods_Michel.ipynb.
+The week4_assignment.ipynb notebook linked to this Github builds on the notebook called Chapter1_Unsupervised_Learning_Methods_Michel.ipynb.

 ### Prerequisites